 - Pause Learning to pause learning only: on the Alerts Console;

-- Snooze to pause alerts only [deselect Pause Learning]: on the Alerts Console
+- Snooze to pause alerts only [deselect Pause Learning]: on the Alerts Console.

-- All users can snooze an alert.
+- All users can snooze alerts.

 - To end snooze, click the Snooze Alert icon > End Snooze.